 Drawing on our experience and expertise, we know what works.
 Just as vital, we know what doesn’t work – we can help prevent detours, delays and miscalculations.
 Through learning and application, we have adapted and expanded our knowledge.
 This is what we want to share with the CCS decision makers and deployers throughout the world.

-With the fundamental drivers [hyperlink: to fundamental drivers] of CCS at the forefront, we support and accelerate CCS deployment in three primary ways.
+With the fundamental drivers of CCS at the forefront, we support and accelerate CCS deployment in three primary ways.
 Through:

 - experienced-based advice to veritably deploy CCS through the practical application of the technology.
 (Experienced Based Application)

 - engagement and education with stakeholders and decision makers, providing information to better inform and de-risk investments.
 (Stakeholder Engagement & Support)

 - addressing and resolving of known technical issues(Optimization)

 We support large-scale CCS projects at all stages of deployment whether it is from beginning at the concept stage, through the regional specific operating environment, (such as policy, regulatory, financing) or in the feasibility design through business case to construction, operation and optimization.